 However, they aren’t always certain what the solutions are.
 This is coupled with an uncertainty as to what they can accomplish as individuals as well as society at large.
 There are things we can do on both fronts, but there remains a communication gap climate change educators need to begin addressing.

 Distance is perceived by this group on two levels: in time and space.
 The Concerned think of climate change impacting their children or other future generations.
-Spatially, they think global warming is affecting Arctic animals or island nations such as the Philippines.
+Spatially, they think climate change is affecting Arctic animals or island nations such as the Philippines.
 In essence, climate change is a serious problem to this group, but they think there will be plenty of time to address it in the future.

 The second to last group makes up roughly 13 percent of the public.
 This group doesn’t think climate change is really happening, and if it is it is natural and not human caused.
 This leads the Doubtful to believe there is nothing that we can do about the issue.
-These people pay scant attention to global warming, but even if they do they’re inclined to believe it is not a problem.
+These people pay scant attention to climate change, but even if they do they’re inclined to believe it is not a problem.

 This last group comprises a mere eight percent of the American public, but they are very vocal.
 These people do not believe climate change is happening, nor do they believe it is human caused or a serious problem.
-Many of the Dismissive are conspiracy theorists who claim global warming is a hoax.
+Many of the Dismissive are conspiracy theorists who claim climate change is a hoax.
 They loudly and openly question the validity of climate science data, claiming it’s some sort of plot to further other countries and/or people’s gains.

 As you can see from the six distinct publics, there are some definite climate change communication challenges, but the first step is certainly knowing your audience.
 Perhaps we should also consider looking at statistics in a different way, one that addresses humans’ visual nature.